Why Do Rugby Players Dive? (Find Out Why These Players Dive During The Game!)

 In both rugby league and rugby union, the attacking team which is the scoring team gets the opportunity to attempt a conversion when a try is scored.
 This conversion means a free-kick at the goal to modify the try from a set of points into a bigger set of points.
 At any point on the field of play in line, the kick is taken parallel to the touchlines with the point that the ball was grounded for the try.
 Extra points are scored if the attempt is successful.

 However, the ball must pass between the uprights and over the crossbar for the conversion to be successful.
 The two ways through which the conversion can be attempted is either a dropkick or a place kick (from the ground) in both codes.
 The place kick is the most preferred option of conversion by most rugby players.
-This is because generally the place kick is regarded as the easier skill than the latter.
+This is because generally the place kick is regarded as an easier skill than the latter.
 Most attacking players usually try to ground the ball very close to the in-goal area center to make the conversion easier.

 Why Do Rugby Players Slide?

-Both in the rugby union and rugby league, rugby players, in the attempt to score a try, slide into the in-goal area.
-To reduces the chances of losing the ball or being interrupted, a rugby player needs to maintain the ball’s distance to the ground if the ball is inches away from the ground when he wants to enter the in-goal area.
+Both in rugby union and rugby league, rugby players, in the attempt to score a try, slide into the in-goal area.
+To reduce the chances of losing the ball or being interrupted, a rugby player needs to maintain the ball’s distance to the ground if the ball is inches away from the ground when he wants to enter the in-goal area.

 Does The Ball Have To Touch The Ground In Rugby?